The 10 Best Translation Apps for Travelers and Language Learners in 2023

 Translate Now is an app that covers over 110 languages.
 It’s definitely one of the best translation apps to use in Asia.
 It covers several Asian languages and dialects, including Hmong Daw.

 This app works with both voice and text translation, so you can either speak or write to get instant translations.
 You can also translate your FaceTime calls while using the Apple SharePlay feature!

 I’ve personally used this app to power up my pronunciation skills.
 It translates from one language to another and reads back the translation—which is exactly what I needed to help bring my fluency up to the next level.
 I thoroughly recommend this one!

 A bonus feature of this app is that it stores earlier translations.
-Access those translations without internet access, so even off-the-grid adventures can be successfully translated.
+Access those translations with the audio playback even without internet access, so off-the-grid adventures can be successfully translated.

 This app supports translating non-Latin characters, which is a plus for learners whose target language has a unique alphabet.